President - Alyssa Metro

 The Conservation Coordinator will be responsible for organizing and chairing meetings of the Conservation Committee.
 The goal of said committee will be to develop conservation programs that can be executed and/or supported by the members of AARC for benefit of native Alberta herpatofauna.
 The Conservation Coordinator shall present the activities and recommendations of the Conservation committee to the Board for approval.

-I am Damon Waselenchuk, AARCs Conservation Coordinator.
-I am currently a student pursuing a BSc. in Conservation Biology.
-I’ve completed a Diploma in Wildlife and Fisheries Conservation and am a certified Wildlife Technician with the North American Wildlife Technology Association.
-I have had a passion for reptiles and amphibians since I was a little kid.
-Any type of work involving them brings me so much excitement.
-I’ve been fortunate enough to do some volunteer work with prairie rattlesnakes in Dinosaur Provincial Park, amphibians and chytrid fungus monitoring in a cloud forest in Honduras, and collect population data on endemic island boas off the northern coast of Honduras.
-Alberta has many amazing herps and I look forward to be able to participate in conservation initiatives to ensure their persistence in perpetuity.
+I joined AARC in 2015 and am the current Conservation Coordinator.
+I have a BSc. in Conservation Biology and a Technical Diploma in Wildlife and Fisheries Conservation.
+I’ve had a passion for reptiles and amphibians since I was a little kid.
+Any type of interaction with them brings me so much excitement.
+I’ve been fortunate enough to do some work with prairie rattlesnakes in Dinosaur Provincial Park, amphibians and chytrid fungus monitoring in a cloud forest in Honduras, collecting population data on endemic island boas off the northern coast of Honduras, and been part of a few small-scale amphibian relocation projects.
+Alberta has many amazing herps and I look forward to being able to participate in conservation initiatives to ensure their persistence in perpetuity

 Member at Large - Peter Daly